 Bigfoot is a humanoid being of North American folklore of considerable size, with oversized feet and strong fur, which is said to have been sighted in almost all mountains in the USA and Canada, especially in the Rocky Mountains and the Appalachian Mountains.
 However, alleged sightings are also reported from the Texas forest areas.
 Bigfoot is also called Sasquatch in Canada, which in the language of indigenous people there means "very hairy person".

-Reports of Bigfoot go back to the 1850s, when Indians in Northern California reported such a being.
+Reports of Bigfoot dated since 1850s, when Indians in Northern California reported such a being.
 Similar beings with different names are also reported in various areas of Asia, such as the People's Republic of China, Malaysia and India.
 In the media, the different beings are usually distinguished by a name prefix that designates the respective country.

 Some cryptozoologists consider the Bigfoot, like the Yeti, to be a survivor of the extinct genus Gigantopithecus, others simply consider it a myth.